 The thief and the farm

 Here’s a thought experiment described by Chase Rachels.
-It helps establish a couple of principles that are useful for thinking about state-imposed border policy.
+This is not presented as a good analogy for border control in general, but it helps establish a couple of principles that are useful for thinking about state-imposed border policy.
 More on that later.

 Imagine that a thief steals a large amount of money from persons A, B, and C. Imagine that he uses the money to have a farm built, and imagine that the farm is the only valuable thing that the thief has to his name.
 For whatever reason, the theft isn’t corrected, the thief isn’t brought to justice, his victims don’t get their money back.